inexorgame-obsolete/wiki-mirror/HTML5-User-Interface.md

 * Use a framework for implementing a single page application
 * Use a framework for implementing a responsive user interface
 * Implementation of menus and HUDs
-* Communicate with the Inexor application server (NodeJS) via REST
+* Communicate with the Inexor application server (NodeJS) which is exposing the property tree as REST webservice

 [![Early demonstration of Inexor with HTML5 user interface](http://img.youtube.com/vi/eFMS_bXPDr8/0.jpg)](http://www.youtube.com/watch?v=eFMS_bXPDr8)